 Question: "What is Zoroastrianism?"

 Answer: Zoroastrianism is based on the teachings of Zoroaster, a 6th-century BC Iranian prophet and philosopher.
 Zoroastrianism is almost identical with Mazdaism (the worship of Ahura Mazda, the supreme deity exalted by Zoroaster).
 Zoroastrianism survives today in isolated areas of the Middle East, primarily Iran, but more prosperously in India, where the descendants of Zoroastrian Persian immigrants are known as Parsis, or Parsees.
 In India the religion is called Parsiism.
 As with all false religions, Zoroastrianism is incompatible with Christianity.

 For one thing, the claim that Zoroastrianism is perhaps the oldest monotheistic religion and that it had an influence on Judaism, Christianity, or Islam is simply not true.
-While Zoroastrianism is credited to having its origins in the 6th century BC, it only enters recorded history in the 5th century BC.
-This is in contrast to the Bible, where most historians and scholars put the writing of the Pentateuch (Genesis-Deuteronomy written by Moses) between 1446-1406 BC during Israel's wanderings in the desert.
+While Zoroastrianism is said to have had its origins in the 6th century BC, it only enters recorded history in the 5th century BC.
+This is in contrast to the Bible, where most historians and scholars put the writing of the Pentateuch (Genesis-Deuteronomy written by Moses) between 1446—1406 BC during Israel’s wanderings in the desert.
 This means the Old Testament pre-dates the Avesta (official religious text of Zoroastrianism) by close to 900 years.

 While it is not surprising to see antagonists of Christianity on the internet and in books try to discredit Christianity by claiming the Zoroastrian influence on it, it is clear that the concept of one God and the need for a Savior was established much earlier by the Hebrew people.
 Even the prophet Isaiah spoke of the virgin birth of Christ and recorded it around 701 BC, which still precedes Zoroastrianism by 100 years.